-Researcher pinpoints prescription for successful Primary Care NetworksJanuary 25th, 2013 in Health /
+Researcher pinpoints prescription for successful Primary Care NetworksJanuary 25, 2013 in Medicine & Health / Health

 A newly-released study on early adoptees of the Primary Care Network initiative proposes that their success lies with three key elements: strong leadership, a redefined, inclusive workspace and allowance for creative discord.